Caravan Levelling Ramps & Wheel Chocks

 Before unhitching, use the tee level to check that the caravan is level from side to side in case you need to make adjustments.
 Alternatively, there is equipment that you can use if you prefer to level your caravan after you have parked.
 You can simply jack the side of your caravan using one of our vastly popular Trail-A-Mate hydraulic jacks/jockey wheels and slip a ramp under the wheel to keep it propped up.

-After unhitching everything, and moving the vehicle as necessary, you can begin levelling your caravan from front to back.
-With the help of your tee level, you can adjust levels using your jockey wheel or hydraulic jack.
-Once you have achieved the desired level, then you can lower your corner steadies, and only then.
-Remember that your corner steadies are not designed for levelling your caravan, just for stabilising.
-If the steadies are wound too tight this can damage the flooring or bend the legs.
-Only drop your legs to keep your caravan steady after you have adjusted your front to rear level using ramps and jockey wheel.
-Another option for keeping your van stable is using stabiliser legs or levelling legs instead of corner steadies.
+After unhitching and moving the vehicle, start levelling your caravan from front to back.
+Use a tee level to adjust using your jockey wheel or hydraulic jack.
+Once level, lower your corner steadies.
+These are for stabilising, not levelling.
+If tightened too much, they can damage the floor or bend the legs.
+Lower them only after levelling with ramps and the jockey wheel.
+Another option is using stabiliser legs instead of corner steadies.

 To summarise: